Everything you need to know about the primary clarifier

 Design criteria for a primary clarifier

-Designing a primary clarifier is a very important aspect of ensuring optimal performance of the wastewater treatment system.
+Proper design of a primary clarifier is essential to ensure the optimal performance of the wastewater treatment system.

 Several criteria must be considered when determining the optimal size and performance of a primary clarifier:

-• the sedimentation rate which is determined according to the quantity of sediments present in the wastewater and the time required to separate them.
-It allows to define the residence time necessary for the particles to settle in the tank and to calculate its volume.
+• The settling velocity depends on the amount of sediment in the wastewater.
+The time required for separation also influences speed.
+It can be used to define the residence time required for particles to settle in the basin, and to calculate its volume.

 How to maintain and clean a primary clarifier?

-The primary clarifier is a very important element in the filtration and purification of water.
+The primary clarifier plays a vital role in the filtration and purification stages of wastewater treatment.

 To ensure its proper functioning, it is important to maintain and clean it regularly.